Kkinod/BNF-Blog/README.md

 ## Issues

-- Sends a confirmation email even if the password is incorrect (or maybe this is a good solution and we should just display different information? not like "Confirmation email sent!")
 - If we hide a post and return to the main page, it looks like the page doesn't reload, because the post doesn't hide, e.g., from the "What's hot" section until after refreshing the page

-- Used "sanitize" library - DOMPurify, with a minor issue: most libraries work in an environment that must have access to the window object.
-DOMPurify works on the client side, as it doesn't rely on DOM, which is only available in the browser.
-Therefore, to avoid changing the component to a client component, we had to find a library that performs sanitization on the server side, i.e., one that doesn't depend on browser API.

 ## Project Structure